About our service

 Deakin's counsellors are experienced social workers and psychologists, registered with their professional bodies.
 We will listen to you and take your concerns seriously.
 We work closely together as a team to provide you with the best possible support and advice.

 Counsellors follow strict guidelines for professional behaviour and confidentiality.
 Generally, counsellors will not discuss information about you with other university staff outside the counselling service, such as faculty staff or general staff, or with others outside the university such as medical professionals or members of your family without your permission.
 There are important exceptions when confidentiality cannot be maintained:

 - when there are serious concerns about your safety or the safety of others

 - when counsellors seek legal advice from Deakin's solicitors (who are also bound by obligations of confidentiality)

-- when Deakin or the Counsellor has a legal obligation to disclose information
+- when Deakin or the counsellor has a legal obligation to disclose information.

-Access to your personal record can be obtained through the University Freedom of Information process.
+Access to your personal record can be obtained through the University freedom of information process.
 You are encouraged to speak with your counsellor before making your application.

-Deakin Counselling and Psychological Support provides counselling services to students located within Australia.
+Our CAPS team provide counselling services to students located within Australia.

 If you are permanently located overseas, please contact your local health practitioner for further advice and support.

-The University manages personal information and health information in accordance with the Privacy and Data Protection Act 2014 (Vic.) and the Health Records Act 2001 (Vic.)
+The University manages personal and health information in accordance with the Privacy and Data Protection Act 2014 (Vic.) and the Health Records Act 2001 (Vic.)